Cornucopia Thanksgiving Cricut Project with SVG Cut File

 After you have each item layered together, it’s time to tape them to the horn.
 You can place them however you like or use my picture for reference.

 Next, you are going to attach the paper cornucopia to your sign.
-I used foam tape for this as well but depending on your frame you can use hot glue as well.
+I used foam tape for this as well but depending on your frame you can use hot glue.

 Enjoy your Layered Cornucopia sign for Thanksgiving!
 I hope you enjoyed this tutorial and download my fall Project today!